RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:
     By default we convert the entries in the lookup file and the user message to lowercase before we check if there is a match.
-You can disable this behaviour by setting ``lowercase: False``.
+You can disable this behavior by setting ``lowercase: False``.

     .. code-block:: yaml